2026 Holiday Bowl (January)

-The 2026 Holiday Bowl is an American college football bowl game that is scheduled to be played on January 2, 2026, at Snapdragon Stadium located in San Diego, California.
-The 46th annual Holiday Bowl will feature teams from the Atlantic Coast Conference and current or former members of the Pac-12.
-The game is scheduled to begin at 5:00 p.m.
-PST and will air on FOX.
-This is the first Holiday Bowl that is played in January.
-The previous edition was played on December 27, 2024.
-The Holiday Bowl will be one of the 2025–26 bowl games that will be concluding the 2025 FBS football season.
-The bowl game will be sponsored by DirecTV, and the game will officially known as the DirectTV Holiday Bowl.
+The 2026 Holiday Bowl was a college football bowl game played on January 2, 2026, at Snapdragon Stadium located in San Diego, California.
+The 46th annual Holiday Bowl began at approximately 5:00 p.m.
+PST and aired on Fox.
+This was the first Holiday Bowl scheduled to be played in January.
+It was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+Sponsored by online estate planning company Trust & Will, the game was officially known as the Trust & Will Holiday Bowl.